 For manual focusing with native Sony lenses, the camera can be set up to automatically assist the operation by magnifying the view on the screen temporarily while focusing to ensure the sharpest details (MF Assist: ON in the menu).
 For fully manual focus, non-electronic lenses, like the Rokinon 12mm f/2 (full review), I have the C1 button (near the shutter button) set to the “Focus Settings” function which allows for a similar magnification to assist with manual focusing.

-There are a couple third party lenses that I tend to recommend for the a6000 for astrophotography:
+There are a couple cheap third party lenses that I tend to recommend for the a6000 for astrophotography:

 Both of these lenses feature a relatively fast f/2 or lower aperture ratio which allows the camera to collect more light in dark conditions and that makes them particularly suitable for wide-field astrophotography and nightscape photography.
 Both of these lenses are also fairly compact and well matched to the a6000 body.